 Mandelic acid can be a good option when starting to use exfoliating acids, since it has a very high molecular weight and, therefore, as it penetrates our skin less, it can cause less irritation.
-If you want to start using it, you can do it with The Ordinary Mandelic Acid 10% + HA, which you can get on DECIEM, on Amazon, on SkinStore and on FeelUnique.
+If you want to start using it, you can do it with The Ordinary Mandelic Acid 10% + HA, which you can get on DECIEM (recommended), on SkinStore and on FeelUnique.

 Another option that you can start using are PHAs or Polyhydroxy acids, a set of ingredients that perform a gentle exfoliation due to their low penetration.
-Among the PHAs we can find ingredients such as Gluconolactone or Lactobionic acid, available at ByWishtrend Acid-Duo 2% Mild Gel Cleanser, which you can get on Wishtrend, on Yesstyle, and on Amazon.
+Among the PHAs we can find ingredients such as Gluconolactone or Lactobionic acid, available at ByWishtrend Acid-Duo 2% Mild Gel Cleanser, which you can get on Wishtrend and on Yesstyle.

 You could also start using other more powerful acids with lower concentrations, with a higher pH or by spacing their use more, as indicated in the last part of the article.